How to Perform the Barbell Row, or Bent Over Row

 Strap Up - If your grip gives out before your back and biceps then don't be afraid to use straps.
 Barbell rows are a back and bicep-building rather than a grip-building exercise.

 The focus of this exercise should be to work the lats, upper back, and appropriate supporting muscles.
-Popular strap options Versa Gripps, Valeo, and Spud Inc.
+A popular strap option is Versa Gripps.

 Go Thumbless - Some people find they're able to improve lat and overall back engagement, decrease arm involvement, and pull more weight using a thumbless grip.
 Wrap your thumb over the top of the bar, alongside the rest of your fingers, instead of underneath the bar.